ms-codess/ms-codess/README.md

 I have hands-on experience in:
 - 🧠 Applied ML workflows (from preprocessing to deployment)
-- 📝 Building AI-assisted web applications (e.g., JobTailor)
+- 📝 Building AI-assisted web applications
 - 📊 Analyzing and visualizing complex datasets
 - 🧰 Working with both enterprise systems and modern AI tools